 |Windows 8 and 8.1 (32- and 64-bit versions)||Mac OS X Mavericks (10.9)|

 You will need to install the Java Runtime Environment before you will be able to successfully install the AnyConnect client.
 You can download this Java program at www.java.com.

 The Cisco AnyConnect Secure Mobility Client for iOS

-The Cisco AnyConnect Secure Mobility client is a VPN client for iPhone, iPad, and iPod Touch devices running iOS 4, iOS 5, and iOS 6.
+The Cisco AnyConnect Secure Mobility client is a VPN client for iPhone, iPad, and iPod Touch devices running iOS 6.0 or later.
 You can download the Cisco AnyConnect Secure Mobility client from the App Store on your iOS device.

-For questions, please contact the Customer Support Center at 213-740-5555 or send an email to firstname.lastname@example.org.
+For questions, please contact the ITS Customer Support Center.